JLowe-N/MyResume/README.md

 # Justin Lowen
-I'm a software engineer, who excels at collaborating on large teams for business-critical projects.

-My foundation is in Python and Modern Javascript, but I am always willing to skil up in new tools, frameworks, and langauges.
+I am a software engineer, working in Javascript and React as well as Python and the Django Framework.
+I write new React code with primarily functional components using React Hooks and the Context API, but I understand and can use or refactor class-based components that will be found in existing codebases.
+I use React Router for adding navigation to my React apps, and you can see an examples of this and my other React code in my public repos [see Netflix clone](#projects).

 I'm self driven, hard working and easy going.
 I also hold a bachelors degree in engineering.

-## Technical skills:
+## Technical skills

 **Front-end:**